 Windows 11 offers to customize your desktop experience with various old and new features.
 Some features are newly introduced on Windows 11, while many features are carried forward from its predecessor, Windows 10.
 Login Screen Background changing facility was earlier available on Windows 10, and it is still part of Windows 11.

-Before proceeding with steps, you should know about the Login Screen and Lock Screen of Windows 11.
+Before proceeding with the steps, you should know about the Login Screen and Lock Screen of Windows 11.

 What are Login Screen and Lock Screen?

 On Windows 11, the login screen and lock screen backgrounds are separate from the desktop background.
 The login screen or sign-in screen is the screen you see when your PC turns on and asks for your password or PIN.
-You can also reach to lock screen by pressing the
+You can also reach to lock screen by pressing the Windows + L keys from the keyboard.
+After that, click anywhere on the Lock Screen to see the login or sign-in screen.
+However, the login screen and lock screen can be configured simultaneously in Settings under the Lock screen.

 How to Change Login Screen and Lock Screen Background in Windows 11?

 Step 2.
-On the right side pane, scroll down and then click on the
+On the right side pane, scroll down and then click on the Lock screen tab.

 Step 3.
 Turn On the toggle switch next to the “Show the lock screen background picture on the sign-in screen” option.

 Step 4.
-Now, on the same window, click on the drop-down next to
+Now, on the same window, click on the drop-down next to Personalize your lock screen option.

 Here, you will see these options:-